-Project Component ratings are set in general depending on the typical purpose and benefit of the project for the State Airport System; safety, security, capacity, planning, environmental, or sustainability.
-The factors and order used to develop the project priority ratings were determined by Aeronautics in coordination with the aviation community and approved by the State Transportation Board.
+B. Project Component ratings are set in general depending on the typical purpose and benefit of the project for the State Airport System; safety, security, capacity, planning, environmental, or sustainability.
+The factors and order used to develop the project priority ratings were determined by Aeronautics in coordination with the aviation community and approved by the STB.
 See Appendix C for the list and title of each Project Component.

-Airport Measure ratings are set using a series of three common airport measures of activity and assigning points for each level of activity within each of these measures.
-These measures are state registered based aircraft, scheduled air carrier enplaned passengers, and sponsor reported aircraft operations compared to the airport service volume.
+C. Airport Measure ratings are set using a series of three common airport measures of activity and assigning points for each level of activity within each of these measures.
+These measures are State registered based aircraft, scheduled air carrier enplaned passengers, and sponsor reported aircraft operations compared to the airport service volume.
 See Appendix C for the airport measures and their respective point assignments.

-The overall priority of a project for the development of the ACIP will be the sum of the Project Component points plus any Airport Measure points.
+D. The overall priority of a project for the development of the ACIP will be the sum of the Project Component points plus any Airport Measure points.

+IV.
 SPONSOR SUBMITTALS AND AERONAUTICS ACCEPTANCE

-Typical annual schedules: Airport sponsors should be aware of the time frames and deadlines presented in the figure below and plan their ACIP and grant processes accordingly.
+A. Typical annual schedules: Airport sponsors should be aware of the time frames and deadlines presented in the figure below and plan their ACIP and grant processes accordingly.